coed-ethics/codeethics.github.io/index.md

  - What should we be thinking about when we design, write, test or observe our code and products?
  - Should we define an ethical code for software developers?
  - How do ethics work at web scale?
- - Wanting to be ethical is one thing.
-What processes or tools can we use to make ethics actually happen?
+ - Wanting to be ethical is one thing, what processes or tools can we use to make ethics actually happen?

 We'll ask a lot of questions.
 Hopefully, we'll generate some thoughts, ideas, and community.